Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

 Are retired and living on a fixed income

-Even beyond an emergency fund, because of the volatility of the share market, any money you might need in the next five years DOES NOT BELONG in the share market.
+Even beyond an emergency fund, because of the volatility of the share market, any money you might need in the next 5 years DOES NOT BELONG in the share market.

-That money belongs in places like basic checking and savings accounts, high-yield savings accounts, money market accounts and funds, term deposits and government bonds.
+That money belongs in places like basic savings accounts, high-yield savings accounts, money market accounts and funds, term deposits and government bonds.

 Keep in mind that one type of account may not best serve all of your short-term savings needs.
-For example, cash earmarked for a home down payment that you plan to make in a few years is ideal for something like a term deposit, while your kid’s summer camp tuition is better off in a high-yield savings account.
+For example, cash earmarked for a home loan deposit that you plan to make in a few years is ideal for a term deposit, while money for your kids’ school fees may be better off in a high-yield savings account.

-We realise at this point, your head might be spinning with all the choices.
+We realise at this point your head might be spinning with all the choices.
 If it is, take a few minutes to read our guide to asset allocation.
-It slows things down and answers questions like exactly what percentage of your money to put into shares.
+It slows things down and answers questions like, “Exactly what percentage of my money should I put into shares?”

 Once you’ve deployed your funds for near-term needs, it’s time for the share market!